 - Facilitate the discovery of potential performance partners

-- Facilitate stakeholder feedback on strategic goals and objectives.
+- Facilitate stakeholder engagement, input, and feedback on strategic goals and objectives.

 - Facilitate updating and maintenance of discrete elements of